 Any U.S. person who has a financial interest in or signature authority over one or more foreign financial accounts with an aggregate value over $10,000 (on any day of the year) must report the accounts to the Treasury Department in Detroit by filing Financial Crimes Enforcement Network (FinCEN) Form 114 (the so-called “FBAR”) by June 30 of the following year.
-Thus, the deadline for 2013 FBAR filings is June 30, 2014.
-The Form 114 replaces former Form TDF 90-22.1, which was a paper form.
+Thus, the deadline for 2014 FBAR filings is June 30, 2015.
+The Form 114 has replaced former Form TDF 90-22.1, which was a paper form.

 E-filing is quick and secure.
 E-filers will receive an acknowledgement of the submission.
 FBARs must be e-filed online.